 They compare depressing notes, and Slither proposes that they build their own commune, a sanctuary, right where they are.

-In recent days, the Ministry of Transportation of Ontario (MTO) has erected a two-meter (six foot) tall fence, stretching 9 kilometers (about 5.5 miles) along the threatened eastern fox snake's habitat in the city's west end.
+In recent days, the Ministry of Transportation of Ontario (MTO) has erected a two-meter (six foot) tall fence, stretching 9 kilometers (about 5.5 miles) along the threatened eastern fox snake's habitat in the city of Windsor, Ontario's west end.

 The special fabric fence – which extends below ground level – was erected because the snake can climb and slither beneath regular fences.
 The MTO was concerned that snakes might wander into the construction zone, where they would be at risk.